Ryan Leslie: Musical influences

 Leslie has stated that Stevie Wonder is one of the biggest influences on his music.
 He attributes Michael Jackson, Prince, Jimi Hendrix, James Brown, Quincy Jones, The Beatles, and D'Angelo as musical heroes as well.

 Online presence

 Leslie's blog, YouTube channel, MySpace page and Twitter have been the biggest contributors to his fanbase.
-His videos have become some of the most popular on YouTube, bringing accolades such as "Top 10 Most Subscribed Users".
-Leslie also posts videos documenting his interaction with his audience, including giving away free iPods, backstage passes to his concerts, and invitations to have dinner with him.
-His energy and creative spontaneity have earned him the respect from those inside and outside of the music industry.
-On his website/video diary, there is a clip featuring artists such as Boyz II Men, Chrisette Michelle, Musiq Soulchild, Keri Hilson, Christina Milian, and David Banner praising him for the inspiration they have received from his videos.
+Leslie often documented his interaction with his audience, including giving away free iPods, backstage passes to his concerts, and invitations to have dinner with him.